-Another limitation of this work may be the measurement of qSCC from frozen milk samples.
-Barkema et al., (1997) reported that freeze-thaw of milk samples reduced SCC measurements compared to fresh milk samples, although there was limited effect when SCC is used as an indicator of inflammation at a 200,000 threshold.
-Other studies of NASM effect on qSCC used frozen samples (Fry et al., 2014; Condas et al., 2017b).
-In our study, the estimates of qSCC may be slightly reduced which should be recognized in comparisons to other studies that measured SCC from fresh or preserved milk.
-Because the samples in our study were all handled identically any influence of freezing would be the same across samples and comparisons between SaM species and culture-negative milk samples would be unaffected.
+Another limitation of this work may be the measurement of qmSCC from frozen milk samples.
+Barkema et al. (1997) reported that freeze-thaw of milk samples reduced SCC measurements compared to fresh milk samples, although there was limited effect when SCC is used as an indicator of inflammation at a 200,000 threshold.
+Previous work reporting the effect of NASM IMI on qmSCC have also used frozen samples (Fry et al., 2014; Condas et al., 2017b).
+Estimates of qmSCC from the current study may be slightly reduced, which should be recognized when making comparisons to other studies measuring SCC from fresh or preserved milk.
+As all samples in our study were all handled in the same manner, any influence of freezing would be the same across samples and comparisons between SaM species and culture-negative milk samples would be unaffected.

-Another limitation of this work is we did not capture milk yield data from the enrolled cows, so we can not estimate the impact of NASM IMI on milk yield in these herds.
-The species-specific effect of NASM IMI on milk yield remains somewhat inconclusive, but research to date suggests some NASM IMI may not negatively affect milk production (Tomazi et al., 2015; Valckenier et al., 2019; Gonçalves et al., 2020; Valckenier et al., 2020; Olofsson et al., 2024)..
+Milk yield data was not collected from enrolled cows, so are unable to estimate the impact of NASM IMI on milk yield in these herds.
+The species-specific effect of NASM IMI on milk yield remains somewhat inconclusive, but research to date suggests some NASM IMI may not negatively affect milk production (Tomazi et al., 2015; Valckenier et al., 2019; Gonçalves et al., 2020; Valckenier et al., 2020; Olofsson et al., 2024).
 At the herd level, control and prevention of NASM IMI may be an important concern.
-Although the increase in quarter SCC was modest for most of the NASM species observed in the current study, the widespread nature of these intramammary pathogens can still result in sizeable increases in the bulk tank SCC due to a large number of infected quarters in a herd.
+Although the increase in qmSCC was modest for most of the NASM species observed in the current study, the widespread nature of these intramammary pathogens still has the potential to result in sizeable increases in the bulk tank SCC due to a large number of infected quarters in a herd.
 Schukken et al. (2009) found that the percentage contribution of NASM IMI to the total number of somatic cells in bulk tank milk was 17.9% for herds with a BTSCC less than 200,000 cells/mL, considerably greater than the contribution from infections with “major mastitis pathogens” in those herds.
 The consistently high quarter-level prevalence of NASM found in previous work (26%, Condas et al., 2017; 26%, De Visscher et al., 2016; 11.4%, Rowe et al., 2019; 33%, Wuytack et al., 2020) means that taken as a whole, IMI with these bacteria can still negatively affect the overall income of a dairy by preventing producers from achieving quality premiums.
 Schukken et al. (2009) point out that particularly in “herds striving for a low BMSCC [< 200,000 cells/mL],” where major mastitis pathogens have been controlled, IMI due to NASM are the next target to further improve udder health.
 These findings are even more applicable today, as the average SCC for dairies in the US continues to decline and more dairies are achieving a low BTSCC.
 In the US, the milk-weighted geometric mean BTSCC decreased from 227,000 cells/mL in 2009 to 171,000 cells/mL in 2019 (USDA-APHIS, 2021).
-The cohort of herds enrolled in this study fit the description of herds that might aspire to acheive a lower BTSCC, with an average BTSCC of 186,717 cells/mL (median = 163,583; range = 135,000-329,000).
+The cohort of herds enrolled in this study fit the description of herds that might aspire to achieve a lower BTSCC, with an average BTSCC of 186,717 cells/mL (median = 163,583; range = 135,000-329,000).

 Conclusions